Early Learning Services at Queens Public Library

 Kick Off to Kindergarten (K2K) - Children typically begin Kick Off to Kindergarten at ages 3 – 4.
-K2K is held at 12 community library sites, and runs for eight consecutive weekly sessions.
+K2K is currently being offered virtually, and runs for eight consecutive weekly sessions.
 Enrolled parents and students must attend every session.
 To prepare children for kindergarten, K2K classes emphasize knowledge of letters and numbers, as well as promoting at-home literacy and conflict analysis strategies for parents.
 Classes are run by teaching professionals and teaching assistants.
-To register, please contact any participating library.
-Registration is on a first-come, first-served basis.
-Space is limited.
+Email K2K@queenslibrary.org for more information.

 Family Place Libraries*: This is a nationwide network of children's librarians who embrace the fact that literacy begins at birth and libraries can help build healthy communities by nourishing healthy families.
 The Family Place Libraries network currently includes more than 450 sites in 29 states and continues to grow.

 A proven change agent, Family Place Libraries transform libraries into community centers for early literacy & learning, parent education and engagement, family support and community connectivity helping to ensure all children enter school ready and able to learn.
 Current branches (7) are:

 Early Learning Spaces*: These are fun and welcoming environments where children along with their caregivers can play, learn, and grow together.
 These specially designed spaces feature interactive materials for very young children and parents including board and picture books, age appropriate toys, puzzles, dramatic play items, blocks and drawing stations providing a rich space for little ones to explore.
 Current branches include all the Family Place Libraries as well as: